ruralocity/aaronsumner.com/source/reading/2017-01-19-the-year-without-pants-wordpress-com-and-the-future-of-work-scott-berkun.html.markdown

 tags:
 ---

-Reading this for a study group at work.
+Read this for a study group at work.
+We were interested in its take on remote work, but that's just a small part of this book's look at the inner workings of Automattic.